Padum: Access

-A bus operates between 1 June and 30 September, after which the Manali-Leh (NH21) highway is normally closed.
+A bus operates between 1 June and 30 September, after which the Manali–Leh (NH21) highway is normally closed.
 Other roads, including the highway from Leh to Srinagar via Kargil, remain open until the end of October.
-Despite heavy blizzards, the road from Leh to Nubra valley over the extremely high Khardung La remains open year-round.

-The Nimmu–Padam–Darcha road is being made which runs through Padum.
-The road to Darcha via Purne is now open, and half its length is now 2-lane tarmac, with the remainder unpaved.
+The Nimmu–Padum–Darcha road is under construction.
+The road to Darcha via Purne is open as of spring 2024, and half its length is now 2-lane tarmac, with the remainder unpaved.

+Jio Has started providing its 4G connectivity from 2020, and now Padum is also connected to 4G network.